esteedqueen/slate/source/index.html.md

 action_header | isAskQuestion | Ask Question Screen

 <aside class="notice">
-Please take note of the action_header values with sub parameters.
+Please take note of the action_header values with sub parameters as they are used to make a request to an endpoint or fill the screen in the destination screens
 </aside>

 # Handling One Signal Notifications Received on Tress